Ash515/Ash515/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-Ashwin is a young tech fellow having a good demonstrated work experience on tech domain like **Full Stack Development** with **Web Security**.
-In non-technical background, he's having hands-on experience in **Digital Marketing**.
-He always has a keen interest in learning something new everyday.
+Ashwin is a young tech fellow with demonstrated work experience in the tech domain on **Full Stack Development** with **IAM**.
+He has a non-technical background and hands-on experience in **Digital Marketing**.
+He always has a keen interest in learning something new every day.
 A good dedicated developer and technical trainer always maintains his time management properly.
-He had a flair for problem-solving, Analytics, leadership quality and good Content Writing skills.
+He had a flair for problem-solving, Analytics, leadership quality, and good Content Writing skills.
 <br>

-**He is building software suites for various domain under the one umbrella called <font size="16">**ACrafts**</font>**
+**He is building software suites for various domains under the one umbrella called <font size="16">**ACrafts**</font>**

 - 🌱 I’m an undergraduate in **B.Tech in Information Technology.**
 - 🔭 I’m currently working on **Human Resource Management Software**.
-- 👯 I’m looking to collaborate on **Web Security Projects**.
+- 👯 I’m looking to collaborate on **IAM Projects**.
 - 💬 Ask me about **Full Stack Python and Java Developement**.
 - 🛠 Engineered Products - **27**.
 - 📫 How to reach me: Email - aaashwin515@gmail.com